Time To Rebuild The Malaysian Judiciary

 And so there grew a culture of fawning and toadying.
 When the malaise grew into a culture of servility, the rot began.

-The next is nepotism.
-A judge who is unable to rise by merit but has ascended by his relatives or friends should be run out of the system.
+A judge who cannot rise by merit but has ascended by his relatives or friends should be run out of the system.

 Choosing judges from a limited pool

-Take the choosing judges from a limited pool.
-That is the most important.
+We now choose judges from a limited pool.
+That is the greatest weakness in the judicial selection process.

 Senior members of the Bar would bring to the judiciary a lifetime’s experience of independent thinking, fearlessness when confronted by authority, and a deep knowledge of the law.

-Yet, such invitations have been few and far between, and when granted, only to ageing talent, and that too to the lowest rung, at the High Court Level.
+Yet, such invitations have been few and far between, and when granted, only to aging talent, and that too to the lowest rung, at the High Court Level.

 The way members of the judiciary are currently chosen is to ignore completely the judicial talent at the Bar.